standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 back in his chair, and fixed on his pupils his little, pale, screwed up eyes, to which he had the gift of imparting an alluring kindness.
-His feelings {8}towards them, affection, disgust, pride and despair, seemed to oust each other over his face.
+His feelings towards them, affection, disgust, pride and despair, seemed to oust each other over his face.

 “Yes, I am sick and tired of this sort of thing.